Published: July 2015. Next review: 2024.

 - Improve access to 24/7 senior critical care advice

-- Improve access critical care to resources across the LHD
+- Improve access critical care to resources across the local health district (LHD)

 - Improved staff experience

-- Reduce unplanned admissions, length of stay, transfers and retrievals translate into better coordinated patient care
+- Reduced unplanned admissions, length of stay, transfers and retrievals translate into better coordinated patient care

-- Enhance the critical care functions across the LHD, improving support of inpatient surgical and medical activity
+- Enhanced critical care functions across the LHD, improving support of inpatient surgical and medical activity

 The broader NSW health system